 It’s that time of year again when we promise ourselves that next year will be better, healthier and more productive than the last.
-Goals to lose weight and quit smoking always come before saving money on most lists, so how do you go about creating, and actually sticking to, your savings plan?
+Goals to lose weight and quit smoking always come before saving money on most lists, so how do you go about creating and sticking to your savings plan?
 Here are some ways to help you stay on track with your financial New Year’s Resolution.

 Create a visual assessment

-Start by calculating your monthly expenses in 2013.
+Start by calculating your monthly expenses.
 Try a “Homeland” or “Scandal” style bulletin board (minus the crime suspects), and post up all 12 months so you can see them at the same time.
-See how Claire Danes does it:

 Note the whys and whens

 Take a look at which months had the highest spending and the reasons behind that.
 Was there a family reunion you had to fly out for?
 Did you or someone in your family become ill?
 Or did you splurge on shoes one boring summer weekend?
-There are expenses that can be helped, but there are those that can’t and you shouldn’t feel guilty about.
-Which leads to…
+Some expenses can be helped, but some can’t, and you shouldn’t feel guilty about it.

 Build an emergency fund